getsentry/sentry-docs/src/collections/_documentation/data-management/advanced-datascrubbing.md

 * `**` matches all subpaths, so that `foo.**` matches all JSON keys within `foo`.
 * `*` matches a single path item, so that `foo.*` matches all JSON keys one level below `foo`.

-### Value types
+### Value Types

-The following can be used to select subsections by JSON-type or semantic meaning.
+Select subsections by JSON-type or semantic meaning using the following:

 * `$string`
 * `$number`